 1. Coat two bone-in, skin-on chicken thighs with Island Herb Blend seasoning and place in a small bowl.
 Cover with plastic wrap and place in the refrigerator to marinate for at least one hour and up to eight hours.

-2. When you’re ready to cook, place two peeled and slice carrots plus one and one half cups potatoes in the cast iron skillet.
+2. When you’re ready to cook, place two peeled and sliced carrots plus one and one half cups potatoes in the cast iron skillet.

 3. Season with salt and pepper and toss with 1tbsp avocado oil.

 4. Place in the oven and turn on the oven to preheat to 450 F. This will allow the vegetables to get a bit of extra cooking time since the chicken cooks more quickly.

 4. When the oven is fully preheated, carefully remove the pan and place it on the stovetop.
 Turn the burner underneath the cast iron pan on high.

 5. Push the vegetables in the pan to the side to make space for the chicken thighs.
 Place the thighs in the pan skin side down so the skin can get crispy.
 Allow the skin to sear for about 3-5 minutes until the skin is golden brown.

 6. After searing, flip the chicken thighs back over so they are skin side up and return pan to the oven to the middle rack, turning off the stovetop burner.